Loop expansion around the Bethe approximation through the $M$-layer construction: The Bethe -Layer Loop expansion

 As an example, the structure associated to the second fat-diagram in Fig. \ref{fig:fat-diagrams} for a 2D lattice is shown in Fig. \ref{Fig:DiagramBethe}.
 Each spin of the fat-diagram has connectivity $2D=4$ and its neighbors on the Bethe lattice are considered independent if the site is removed, exactly as in a Bethe lattice.

-Given the observable $A(G)$, we now {\it define} a {\it line-connected} observable implicitly through the condition that the value of the observable on a fat diagram $G$ is equal to the sum of the line-connected observables on all fat diagrams $G'$ contained in $G$: \beq A(G)= \sum_{G'\subseteq G}A_{lc}(G') \eeq Line-connected observables can be determined iteratively starting from the simplest fat-diagrams (the trees) and considering fat-diagrams with increasing number of loops.
-We will discuss them more in details giving also an explicit expression in Sec. \ref{Sec:lc}.
+Given the observable $A(G)$, we now {\it define} a {\it line-connected} observable implicitly through the condition that the value of the observable on a fat-diagram $G$ is equal to the sum of the line-connected observables on all fat-diagrams $G'$ contained in $G$: \beq A(G)= \sum_{G'\subseteq G}A_{lc}(G') \eeq The inversion of Eq. \eqref{exact} can be written as \beq A_{lc}(G')=\sum_{G\subseteq G'} c_{G'\!,G} A(G), \eeq with appropriate coefficients $c_{G'\!,G''}$ that are discussed in the literature in the context of the so-called Moebius inversions in incidence algebra \cite{Stanley2011}.
+In practice line-connected observables can be determined iteratively starting from the simplest fat-diagrams (the trees) and considering fat-diagrams with increasing number of loops.
+To illustrate Eqs.(\ref{exact}) and (\ref{moebius}), we display the result for the usual 2-points one-loop diagram: